s-20/unnamed/DramaDice.md

 ## Gaining Drama Dice

-At the start of each session, the Drama Dice pool is increased to 1 per player if it is below that total.
+At the start of each session, the Drama Dice pool is increased by 2, up to the total number of people in the Game Group.
 Beyond that, there are several ways to add dice to the pool:

-- Any time a character receives a Perk, they can increase the Drama Dice pool instead
+- Any time a character receives a [Perk](Perks.md), they can increase the drama dice pool by 1 instead
-- Any time a PC takes a Wound, add a die to the Drama Dice pool
+- Any time a PC takes a [Wound](WoundThreshold.md), add a die to the Drama Dice pool
-- Any time a player rolls more than 3 successes on a single check, add 1 die to the Drama Dice pool.
-If they roll more than 5 successes, add two dice
+- If the pool is below 5, [Synergy](Synergy.md) can restore drama dice
+- Exceptional Role-play, cool actions, or something that advances the story significantly adds one or more dice to the pool

 Regardless of the above, the Drama Dice pool cannot be larger than 2x the number of players.